 Back-To-Basics: Corrosion Protection Inspection During The Repair Process

-Sometimes going back-to-basics can make the difference between a quality repair and a failed repair.
+Sometimes, going back to the basics can make the difference between a quality repair and a failed repair.
 When it comes to inspecting repairs for quality, there are many things to look for in order to avoid failures throughout the repair process.

 A key aspect in any repair process is corrosion protection.
 Corrosion protection materials are removed in order to carry out repairs, and corrosion protection must be restored in order to complete the repairs.
 The repair process can cause corrosion hot spots, especially when welding, which can lead to failed repairs.
 This can be incredibly dangerous, as corrosion will weaken panels and the structural integrity of the vehicle.